techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 ---
 # Teams and Copilot overview

-When you're considering deploying Copilot and AI-based features for your Teams users there are many things to consider.
+When you're considering deploying Copilot and AI-based features for your Teams users, there are many things to consider.
 The number and type of AI-based features is dependent on the type of license or licenses that you assign to your Teams users, the hardware you're using for Teams Rooms consoles, and the type of license assigned to your Microsoft Teams Rooms consoles.

 There are four separate sets of AI-based features that can be deployed to your users when you assign a specific license for those users or Teams Rooms consoles.

 - **Copilot** - Copilot bot integration.
 Adding it to all the apps including Teams.
-Ask questions to resolve topics, catch up during meetings (meeting recap), organize meeting points.
+Ask questions to resolve issues, catch up during meetings (meeting recap), organize meeting points.
 - **Teams Rooms** - Live transcripts and captions.
 Intelligent Speaker - identify in-room participants.
 - **Meetings and collaboration** - Policy changes for transcription, captions, and recording.
 - **Microsoft Teams** - AI-based noise suppression and video optimization.
 Cameo overlay.
 Voice isolation.
-Speaker attribution, face and voice enrollment.
+Speaker attribution, face, and voice enrollment.

 ## Getting started with Copilot